Aliases for FGF10 Gene

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth and invasion.
 This protein exhibits mitogenic activity for keratinizing epidermal cells, but essentially no activity for fibroblasts, which is similar to the biological activity of FGF7.
 Studies of the mouse homolog of suggested that this gene is required for embryonic epidermal morphogenesis including brain development, lung morphogenesis, and initiation of lim bud formation.
 This gene is also implicated to be a primary factor in the process of wound healing. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FGF10 Gene

 FGF10 (Fibroblast Growth Factor 10) is a Protein Coding gene.
 Diseases associated with FGF10 include Lacrimoauriculodentodigital Syndrome and Aplasia Of Lacrimal And Salivary Glands.
-Among its related pathways are RET signaling and Negative regulation of FGFR3 signaling.
+Among its related pathways are RET signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and chemoattractant activity.
 An important paralog of this gene is FGF7.

 Plays an important role in the regulation of embryonic development, cell proliferation and cell differentiation.
 Required for normal branching morphogenesis.
 May play a role in wound healing.